Per pale Azure and Argent a Roundel counterchanged 0n a Chief Gules three Mullets Argent of eight points pierced

 The three pierced, eight-pointed mullets can be seen to signify Murray’s work to “spur” changes in race relations, women’s rights, and the cultural prescription of gender identities.

 The blue and white circle is conceptually derived from a mark that consistently appeared on Murray’s stationery.
-The counterchanging of its form reflects her transformational activism as well as her own sometimes transgressive gender expression.
+The counterchanging of its form reflects Pauli’s transformational activism and non-binary gender expression.
 The red, white, and blue color scheme references the flag of the United States of America—recognizing that this nation has been profoundly changed by Murray’s vision and actions.